|Type of Work||General Animal Rights Industrial Agriculture General Animal Welfare|

 Criterion #7: The Charity Has a Healthy Culture and Sustainable Structure

-Why does a significant portion of ASF’s outreach focus on dietary change, e.g. reducing meat consumption, rather than directly shifting public attitudes?
+Why does a significant portion of Animal Equality’s outreach focus on dietary change, e.g. reducing meat consumption, rather than directly shifting public attitudes?

-Critics argue that a strong focus on dietary change isn’t supported by historical examples or other empirical evidence.11, 12, 13 Some argue that successful social movements have focused their rhetoric on the institution they opposed rather than on individual behavior supporting that institution.14 Critics also believe it is difficult to build a mass movement when the perceived criteria for acceptance in the movement is a lifestyle change, and that a consumer focus provokes less moral outrage than focusing on the institution, thus missing an important driver of activism and subsequent social change.
+Critics argue that a strong focus on dietary change isn’t supported by historical examples or other empirical evidence.22, 23, 24 Some argue that successful social movements have focused their rhetoric on the institution they opposed rather than on individual behavior supporting that institution.25 Critics also believe it is difficult to build a mass movement when the perceived criteria for acceptance in the movement is a lifestyle change, and that a consumer focus provokes less moral outrage than focusing on the institution, thus missing an important driver of activism and subsequent social change.

-ASF feels that a focus on dietary change in some of their programs, such as leafleting, is more likely than other approaches to lead to immediate behavioral change that directly spares animals.
+Animal Equality feels that their work addresses both behavioral and attitudinal change, but a focus on dietary change in some of their programs, such as leafleting, is more likely than other approaches to lead to immediate behavior change that directly spares animals.
 If people simply change their attitudes with respect to farmed animals, that might not lead to actual impact for animals.
-After all, many people currently care about animals, but relatively few are vegetarian or vegan.15 It might actually be easier to change individuals’ attitudes after convincing them to change their diets, since they will no longer need to reconcile their compassion towards farmed animals with their practice of eating them.
+After all, many people currently care about animals, but relatively few are vegetarian or vegan.26 It might actually be easier to change individuals’ attitudes after convincing them to change their diets, since they will no longer need to reconcile their compassion towards farmed animals with eating them.

-In general, however, ASF’s approach seems more focused on incremental change than on building a mass movement, which may be the real underlying difference between the two sides.
+In general, however, Animal Equality’s approach seems more focused on incremental change than on building a mass movement, which may be the real underlying difference between the two sides.

 The method we use does calculations using Monte Carlo sampling.
 This means that results can vary slightly based on the sample drawn.
 Unless otherwise noted, we have run the calculations five times and rounded to the point needed to provide consistent results.
 For instance, if a value sometimes appears as 28 and sometimes it appears as 29, our review gives it as 30.